skompc/Liberated/README.md

 1. Any unimplemented endpoints will softlock the game.
 Simply restart the app.
 2. Story choices don't matter... just choose whatever path strikes your fancy!...
 I MAY NOT FIX THIS!
-3. Battle Results seem to crash the game most of the time... just restart the app...
-I'm trying my best to fix this...

 # FAQ